raspberrypilearning/physical-computing-with-python/trafficlights.md

         print("Released")
     ```

-1. When you run the code this time, nothing will happen until you press the button, when you'll see "Pressed", then when you let go it will say "Released".
+1. When you run the code this time, nothing will happen until you press the button, when you'll see "Pressed", then when you let go you'll see "Released".
 This will occur each time the button is pressed, but rather than continuously printing one or the other, it only does it once per press.

 ## Add an LED